CEE Standards: Earning Income

 - Start busking.
 For brave performers, go play on a street corner or at public events.
 You may need to look into local permits or just be off the cuff and see what happens.

 - Sell your artwork on Etsy.
-If you’re a visual artist, consider selling your stuff on Etsy, as well as other sites.
+If you’re a visual artist, consider selling your stuff on Etsy and other e-commerce sites.

 - Sell merchandise.
 If you’re in a band or can create fun designs, turn your stuff into T-shirts, totes, flasks, coffee mugs, and more.
 This can be a fun way to use your creativity.

 - Sign-up for Patreon.
-If you have steady fans and supporters, you can leverage that and earn money through Patreon.
-Patreon is a crowdfunding platform that allows users to support artists through a monthly membership.
+If you have steady fans and supporters, you can leverage that and earn money through Patreon, a crowdfunding platform that allows users to support artists through a monthly membership.

 - Network, network, network.
 In any profession, it’s not about what you know, it’s about who you know.
 Connect with others in your field, as well as with your target audience.